Stable Big Bang formation for Einstein's equations: The complete sub-critical regime

-In the wake of Hawking--Penrose singularity theorems, there have been many works devoted towards understanding the precise cause of the geodesic incompleteness.
-An interesting type of breakdown that has received extensive attention -- rigorous and otherwise -- over the past half-century is the ``Kasner-like scenario,'' which concerns solutions whose metrics ${\bf g}$ are asymptotic to
+In the wake of Hawking's singularity theorem, there have been many works devoted towards understanding the precise cause of the geodesic incompleteness.
+An interesting type of breakdown that has received extensive attention -- rigorous and otherwise -- over the past half-century is the ``Kasner-like scenario,'' which concerns solutions whose metrics ${\bf g}$ are asymptotic to:

 as $t \downarrow 0$ (i.e., towards the singularity).
-It is important to note that the metrics ${\bf g}_{Limiting}$ are not generally solutions to Einstein's equations.
-However, in the special case that $\uptheta^I=dx^I$ and the $\lbrace q_I \rbrace_{I=1,\cdots,\mydim}$ are constants satisfying two algebraic constraints (see \eqref{sumpi}), ${\bf g}_{Limiting}$ \emph{is} a solution, known as a Kasner solution in the vacuum case and a ``generalized Kasner solution'' in the presence of matter (for short, we sometimes refer to all such solutions simply as ``Kasner solutions'').
-The Kasner solutions are spatially homogeneous and, exceptional cases aside, exhibit monotonic Big Bang formation (i.e., monotonic blowup of the spacetime Kretschmann scalar ${\bf Riem}^{\alpha\mu\beta\nu}{\bf Riem}_{\alpha\mu\beta\nu}$ along a spacelike hypersurface) as $t \downarrow 0$, as do the metrics ${\bf g}_{Limiting}$.
-We stress that Big Bang formation is consistent with the assertions of a $C^2$-inextendibility formulation of the Strong Cosmic Censorship hypothesis.
+The form of ${\bf g}_{\textnormal{Limiting}}(t,x)$ is inspired by the Kasner solutions themselves, which we discuss in Sect.\,\ref{subsec:models}.
+It is important to note that the metrics ${\bf g}_{\textnormal{Limiting}}$ are not generally solutions to Einstein's equations.
+However, in the special case that $\uptheta^I=dx^I$ and the $\lbrace q_I \rbrace_{I=1,\cdots,\mydim}$ are constants satisfying two algebraic constraints (see \eqref{sumpi}), ${\bf g}_{\textnormal{Limiting}}$ \emph{is} a solution, known as a Kasner solution in the vacuum case and a ``generalized Kasner solution'' in the presence of matter (for short, we sometimes refer to all such solutions simply as ``Kasner solutions'').
+The Kasner solutions are spatially homogeneous and, exceptional cases aside, exhibit monotonic Big Bang formation (i.e., monotonic blowup of the spacetime Kretschmann scalar ${\bf Riem}^{\alpha\mu\beta\nu}{\bf Riem}_{\alpha\mu\beta\nu}$ along a spacelike hypersurface) as $t \downarrow 0$, as do the metrics ${\bf g}_{\textnormal{Limiting}}$.
+We stress that Big Bang formation is consistent with the assertions of a $C^2$-inextendibility formulation of the Strong Cosmic Censorship conjecture.
 We also note that in the remainder of the paper, we often denote the (constant) Kasner exponents by $\lbrace \widetilde{q}_I \rbrace_{I=1,\cdots,\mydim}$, where the tilde emphasizes that they are associated to a ``background Kasner solution.''